eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The WorkloadStateProxy is responsible for forwarding workload states both from and to the Ankaios server.

-### WorkloadStateRegulator

-The WorkloadStateRegulator is responsible to calculate the correct workload state out of the old and the new state.
-This activity is needed especially when a workload is scheduled for stopping, as the correct state from that point on is `stopping` and not `running` (`running` would be reported for some time by the workload state checker responsible for the workload).

 ### ControlInterface

 The ControlInterface is responsible for setting up the communication interface between a workload and the Ankaios agent.
 It translates between the provided to the workload pipes and the internal Ankaios communication channels.